aroberge/reeborg/docs/en/sokoban.rst

 ..
 Topic:: For experts only

-   **The following will not make sense, unless you are a very, very, VERY advanced programmer.**
+   **The following will not make sense, unless you are an advanced programmer.**

     Sokoban puzzles can be solved using search techniques taught to